samuel-neves/samuel-neves/README.md

 ## I'm a CS Student, Developer and a Geek

-- 🔭 Currently working in Maia! 👨‍💻
+- 🔭 Currently working in Gyra+! 👨‍💻
-- 🧠 Learning ReactJS and Nodejs 💻
+- 🧠 Learning NextJS and Graphql 💻
-- 🥇 2021 Goals: Develop my own portfolio site ⚛️
+- 🥇 2022 Goals: Develop my portfolio and side projects ⚛️
 - ⚡ Fun fact: I love to play games 🎮

 ### Connect with me